christian-bromann/awesome-selenium/readme.md

 - [Official Selenium Blog](http://seleniumhq.wordpress.com/) - The official blog by SeleniumHQ.
 - [Elemental Selenium](http://elementalselenium.com/) - A free, once-weekly e-mail on how to use Selenium like a Pro.
+- [Assert Selenium] (http://www.assertselenium.com/) - Selenium Automation in a Right way - A Selenium only blog.

 ## License